F6347/GorillaTagModTemplateNewtilla/readme.md

 ## Usage

+#### WARNING!
+You must have installed BePiNex (install most easily with [MMM](https://github.com/BzzzThe18th/MonkeModManager/releases/latest)), removed the folder "Utilla" inside of plugins folder, and added [Newtilla](https://github.com/Loafiat/Newtilla/releases/latest) to it.

 To install the template, run `addToVS.cmd` in the `src` folder

 To enable the template to be used in Visual Studio, open Visual Studio without code and navigate to `Tools/Options/Environment/Preview Features`.
 Make sure that "Show all .NET Core Templates in the New Project Dialog" is checked.
 The template should then appear in Visual Studio Templates, under "Gorilla Tag Mod".

 ## Parameters